 - Third-party trackers: We filter out third-party trackers in all incoming messages to your account.
 Moreover, we also keep an eye on the evolving tactics of tracking users via emails, and improve our protections accordingly.

-- Protecting your location data: We strip your device IP address from all of the outgoing email headers.
-This greatly helps in preventing malicious actors to geo-map your location.
+- Protecting your location data: We strip your device’s IP address from all the outgoing email headers.
+This greatly helps in preventing malicious actors from geo-map your location.